galo-conde/Project-21/README.md

 - Brandon
 	- For the levels, I would increase the depth of traversal, like going outside and implementing more interactive elements.
 	- Implement sounds in the game, like hit, walk, and destroy sound effects.
-	- Add visual health bars to show how much health enemy AI has.
+	- Add visual health bars to show how much health an enemy AI has.
 - Ronaldo
 	- Expand upon enemy sprites like detail and animation.
 	- Find sound effects for the improved Enemy sprites.
 	- Would actually want to complete the game.
 - Galo
-	- Find a way for the cards to stack, to visually tell you how many cards you have on hand.
+	- Find a way for the cards to stack; to visually tell you how many cards you have on hand.
-	- Make the dealer's cards only show after the player hits the stay button.
+	- Make the dealer's cards only show after the player hits the "stay" button.
 	- Add a simple counter on the Ui that shows you how close you are to 21.
 - James
-	- Fix the position depth of the animated coin, so that the player can physically be behind or in front of the coin.
+	- Fix the position depth of the animated coin, so that the player model can accurately be behind or in front of the coin.
-	- Find a money effect when you win a hand and a money loss effect when the player loses the bet.
+	- Find a money effect when you win a hand and a money loss effect when the player loses.
 	- Implement a way for the player to move on to the next room when you win enough hands.

 <a name="room-for-improvement"></a>
 ___

 ## Room for Improvement
-- This was everybody’s first time making a game as a project, and the ambition was greater than our game development capabilities.
+- This was everybody’s first time making a game as a project, and our ambition exceeded our game development capabilities.
-- Godot’s documentation is limited and sparse; we really had to study the documentation and experiment with code to get a solution most of the time.
+- Godot’s documentation is limited and sparse; the lack of guidance left us to largely experimenting with code to solve problems.
-- The Godot Engine community is small, which means we as a group really went into this project blind with vague online solutions scattered across the internet.
-We had to engineer new ways to get the features working, which was very time consuming.
+- The Godot Engine community is small, which means we really went into this project blind with vague online solutions scattered across the Internet.
-- Learning how to animate and the connection of animation to game code took all members a considerable amount of time.
+- Learning how to animate and the connection of animation to code took us a considerable amount of time.

 ## Project Status
 Project is: in-progess
-- Brandon: I whish I was better at game development, so that this game can be more awsome.
+- Brandon: I wish I was better at game development, so that this game can be more awesome.
 - Ronny: I would like to continue working on this project at some point in the future (hopefully close) so we can see the completed version of the game.
 - Galo:
-- James: I would like to continue working on this project as a hobby and hope to someday implement a multiplayer element.
+- James: I will continue working on this project as a hobby.
+I also wish to eventually implement a multiplayer element for the game.

 <a name="acknowledgements"></a>
 __